nodejs/node-addon-api/doc/async_worker.md

 - `[in] resource`: Object associated with the asynchronous operation that will be passed to possible async_hooks.

-Returns an AsyncWork instance which can later be queued for execution by calling `Queue`.
+Returns a `Napi::AsyncWork` instance which can later be queued for execution by calling `Queue`.

 ### Destructor